wso2-attic/esb-connectors/openweathermap/openweathermap-connector/openweathermap-connector-1.0.0/README.txt

- 4. Compress modified ESB as wso2esb-4.9.0-ALPHA.zip and copy that zip file in to location "<ESB_CONNECTORS_HOME>/repository/".
+ 4. Compress modified ESB as wso2esb-4.9.0-BETA.zip and copy that zip file in to location "<ESB_CONNECTORS_HOME >/repository/".

  5. Create a openWeatherMAp  account and derive the API Key.